SonahLab/twitch-chat-hit-counter/course-material/MODULE_4.md

 ```

 **Requirements:**
-1. Inject the properties from `application.yml`: `greeting-feed-database`
+1. DI the properties from `application.yml`: `greeting-feed-database`
 2. Update the list of indexes to include `1` (should be `List.of(0, 1)`)

 ### Part 2